Time-Variant Routing (tvr) Internet Drafts

 Working Group: Time-Variant Routing (tvr)

-Time-Variant Routing (TVR) refers to the calculation of a path or subpath through a network where the time of message transmission (or receipt) is part of the overall route computation.
-This means that, all things being equal, a TVR computation might produce different results depending on the time that the computation is performed without other detectable changes to the network topology or other cost functions associated with the route.
-This document introduces requirements where TVR computations could improve message exchange in a network.
+Time-Variant Routing (TVR) refers to calculating a path or subpath through a network where the time of message transmission (or receipt) is part of the overall route computation.
+This means that, all things being equal, a TVR computation might produce different results depending on the time that the computation is performed without other detectable changes to the network topology or other cost functions associated with the route This document introduces requirements where TVR computations could improve message exchange in a network.

 YANG Data Model for Scheduled Attributes